 The robot kits are available for purchase at our monthly meeting by anyone interested.
 Monthly workshops are offered after the meetings to help you along and the wonderfully detailed manual provided with each kit that walks you through the mechanical and electrical construction and provides detailed programming exercises using all the different sensor systems included.
 You are always welcome (and encouraged) to bring your robot to our monthly meetings to seek assistance, ask questions, and work on it.

-Another option for a robot project is based on this guide written by member, and former president, Kevin Ross.
+Another option for a robot project is based on this guide written by SRS member, treasurer, and former president, Kevin Ross.
 This robot was actually a kit built long before the all-inclusive packaged kits available today.
 It is controlled by a board based on the Motorola 68HC11 chip, a popular 8-bit controller introduced in 1985.
-The board, called a "BOTBoard1", developed by Marvin Green and sold through his company and by Kevin Ross through the SRS for many years.
-Programming this board wasn't simple, but SRS members stepped up to the challenge and developed a software system (SBASIC) to do it.
+The board, called a "BOTBoard1", was developed by Marvin Green and sold through his company and by Kevin Ross through the SRS for many years.
+Programming this board wasn't simple, but SRS members stepped up to the challenge and developed a software/hardware system (SBASIC) for doing it.
 Many robots used this controller.

 Kevin's robot avoids obstacles using forward facing left and right IR emitter/detectors and a cleverly suspended plastic bumper skirt that activates one of four microswitches.
 It is driven by a pair of RC servos modified for continuous rotation (before these were available commercially and had to be hacked, literally).
 Check out a Google search on robots built with the BotBoard1 controller.
 This robot project probably can't easily be duplicated today since newer controllers have replaced the BotBoard, but one could build a robot like this one using modern components (such as the SRS Workshop Robot kit) fairly easily.

 Robotics miniFAQ for Beginners

 The following information is dated but may still offer something helpful.
 There are lots of good tips and resources,